samuelemaurizi/hd-ca/README.md

 ### Description

-Based on the principle of the K.I.S.S. this application allows you to view some information about the Github username entered in the search field.
+Based on the principle of K.I.S.S. this application allows you to view some information about the Github username entered in the search field.

 The application consists of a multistep form where at the end of the process a card is shown with the details of the Github user profile.